Charles Saatchi: Art

 In 1969, at age 26, Saatchi purchased his first work of art by Sol LeWitt, a New York minimalist.
 Saatchi initially patronised the Lisson Gallery in Marylebone, London, which specialised in American minimalist works.
 He later purchased an entire show by Robert Mangold.

 In the early 1980s, Saatchi purchased a 30000 sqft cement-floored and steel-girded warehouse at 98A Boundary Road in the residential London suburb of St John's Wood.
 The building was transformed by architect Max Gordon into the Saatchi Gallery, which was subsequently opened to the public in February 1985 to exhibit the art Saatchi had collected.

-At one point the Saatchi collection contained 11 works by Donald Judd, 21 by Sol LeWitt, 23 by Anselm Kiefer, 17 Andy Warhols and 27 by Julian Schnabel.
+At one point, the Saatchi collection contained 11 works by Donald Judd, 21 by Sol LeWitt, 23 by Anselm Kiefer, 17 Andy Warhols and 27 by Julian Schnabel.

-His taste has mutated from American abstraction and minimalism to the Young British Artists (YBAs), whose work he first saw at Goldsmith's Art School.
+His taste has changed from American abstraction and minimalism to the Young British Artists (YBAs), whose work he first saw at Goldsmith's Art School.
 At the YBAs' 1990 Gambler exhibition, Saatchi bought Damien Hirst's first major 'animal' installation, A Thousand Years.
 In 1991, he acquired major artworks by Hirst and Marc Quinn, becoming instrumental in launching their careers.
 His renown as a patron peaked in 1997, when part of his collection was shown at the Royal Academy as the exhibition Sensation, which travelled to Berlin and New York causing headlines and some offence (for example, to the families of children murdered by Myra Hindley, who was portrayed in one of the works), and consolidating the position of Hirst, Emin and other YBAs.

 In 2009, he published the book My Name Is Charles Saatchi And I Am An Artoholic.
 Subtitled "Everything You Need To Know About Art, Ads, Life, God And Other Mysteries And Weren't Afraid To Ask", it presents Saatchi's answers to a number of questions submitted by members of the public and journalists.

 From November to December 2009, he had a television programme on the BBC called School of Saatchi in which he gave young aspiring artists an opportunity to showcase their work.
 He made no appearance in the programme, only communicating through an assistant.

 In July 2010, Charles Saatchi announced he would be donating the Saatchi Gallery and over 200 works of art to the British public.